 Give a group of artists a bowl of fruit as subject matter to paint, and you’ll quickly learn that no two artists paint the fruit exactly the same.
 They will each interpret the bowl of fruit differently.
 Therefore, you’ll find variations in colors, lines, and light.

 Does that make any one of those paintings right or wrong?
 No. Each artist sees things slightly differently and are very accepting of other points of view.
+For perspective, you can take a look at the work of Tim Holtz.
 Now don’t you wish they would wash the dishes with as little fight as they wash their paint brushes?

 As a parent, it’s sometimes hard to place a value on a non-tangible item.
 Your children need clothes, school supplies, and nourishment.
 But when it comes to the “extras” you may pause and wonder if the price is worth the gain.
 In the case of art classes, your children will reap benefits that are truly priceless.